How Coaches Can Capture Session Notes on a Phone and Let Claude Cowork Turn Them Into a Follow-Up Email and Action Tracker

 Tool-specific instructions

 Cowork is the right primary tool here because the real job happens after the phone capture step.
-Once the note reaches the desktop folder, Cowork can inspect the local file, structure the follow-up, and produce both the email and the tracker in one pass.
+Once the note reaches the desktop project, Cowork can inspect the newest note, use the saved format, separate client commitments from coach tasks, and produce both the email draft and the tracker.

 Quality checks